Early Help At St Josephs

 Rainbows Bereavement Support

-Beginning in February 2023 we will be having weekly support groups for our children who are living in single parent, step-families, or have experienced any painful loss.
+Since February 2023 we have offered weekly support groups for our children who are living in single parent, step-families, or have experienced any painful loss.
 This programme is called RAINBOWS.

 When something significant happens in a family, the entire family is affected.
 Even though death, divorce or other loss issues appear to be only grown-up problems, they have a profound effect on the children who are touched by such experiences.
 If a parent dies, a divorce happens, or some other painful loss occurs, not only do the parents grieve, the children do also.
 Children may find it extremely difficult to verbalise their feelings of grief because of their age and inexperience.